dwave-examples/template-dash/CONTRIBUTING.md

 Please make sure that your example includes the following:

 * `README.md`:
-    * Should be written in Markdown (and not ReStructuredText).
+    * Should be written in Markdown (and not reStructuredText).
     * See this repository's [README](README.md).

 * `requirements.txt`:
     * `dwave-ocean-sdk` should be unpinned and lower bounded.
-    * Add any other necessary requirements for running your example and make sure they're either pinned to a version supported by the latest Ocean SDK release or lower bounded.
+    * Add requirements for running your example and make sure they are either pinned to a version supported by the latest Ocean&#8482; SDK release or lower bounded.

 * `LICENSE`:
     * Examples should comply with the Apache 2.0 License.
 Please make sure that: